 Many NFPs aren’t at the scale to have all the necessary back-of-house specialists on staff but outsourcing these services is a sound way to ensure the proper management of their finances.

-At Accounting For Good, we are highly-skilled specialists in not-for-profit accounting and partner with your organisation to assist with anything from basic bookkeeping to high-level chief financial officer financial management.
+At True Accounting, we are highly-skilled specialists in not-for-profit accounting and partner with your organisation to assist with anything from basic bookkeeping to high-level chief financial officer financial management.